 - Provide a transcript showing the student is on track for completing all high school graduation requirements and USG’s Required High School Curriculum (RHSC) AND;

 - Student must have successfully completed two units of RHSC English AND have successfully completed high school Algebra II or equivalent AND;

 - Qualifying test scores (if needed, more information below)

 The Accuplacer is free for students to take through our testing center.
 It takes an hour or two to complete, and scores are received the same day.
 To get registered, please reach out to Hayley Cooper.

 ** All dual enrollment students will now be required to attend orientation, whether they take courses at their high school, online, or on campus.
 Orientation is free for dual enrollment students; if they decide to stay at Dalton State after graduation, they are not required to attend again.

 Satisfactory Academic Progress:

-All students must meet Satisfactory Academic Progress (SAP) in order to be eligible for MOWR.
+All students must meet Satisfactory Academic Progress (SAP) to be eligible for Dual Enrollment.
 SAP will be determined upon acceptance and reviewed at the end of every term.
 SAP is defined as a minimum cumulative course completion rate of 67% and a minimum GPA of 2.0.
 Failure to meet SAP in any term will result in removal from the program for any future terms.